andresteingress/andresteingress.github.io/_posts/2017-10-12-fn-project.md

 {% endhighlight %}

-Fn uses Maven in the background for packaging the function, so that's why the directory layout should look familiar for readers of this blog.
+Fn uses Maven in the background for packaging the function, so that's why the directory layout should look familiar to readers of this blog.

 That's how the generated `HelloFunction.java` looks like: